SLMT/rust-ogldev/README.md

 ## The Goal of Each Tutorial

+The titles below summarize the goals of the tutorials on [OGLdev](http://ogldev.atspace.co.uk/).
+Each of them links to a Rust implementation of the corresponding tutorial.

 1. [To Create A Window](src/bin/tutorial_01.rs)
 2. [To Draw A Dot](src/bin/tutorial_02.rs)
 3. [To Draw A Triangle](src/bin/tutorial_03.rs)